 In the first half of the 1990s, Exxon Chemical, now ExxonMobil Chemical developed revolutionary single-site metallocene catalysts for use in the gas-phase using the UNIPOL™ PE Process as the development platform for metallocene technology development.
 The catalyst business was consolidated in 1997 when Univation was formed as a joint venture between Exxon Chemical Company and Union Carbide Corporation.
 In May 2016 Univation became a wholly-owned subsidiary of The Dow Chemical Company.

 Univation’s researchers have developed the extraordinary capability to produce PE resins with bimodal property attributes, but made on a single UNIPOL™ PE Process reactor, replacing the need for more costly- to- produce two reactor configurations.

 Metallocene catalysts produce high performance (HPR) and easy processing (EZP) mLLDPE resins.
 These metallocene catalyzed PE resins offer superior product properties from toughness to clarity to improved processability for end-use products that stand out.

 Today, Ziegler-Natta, chromium, metallocene and engineered bimodal catalysts are all available to you through Univation.

-Our catalyst developments continue to expand the range of differentiated product opportunities.
-We also monitor emerging catalyst chemistries around the world and carefully examine promising developments.
+Univation's catalyst developments continue to expand the range of differentiated product opportunities.